amssdias/Profile-1st-Project/README.md

 # Profile-1st-Project

-A project from CS50, website profile
+A project from CS50 course, basic website profile (frontend - No Javascript)